peteroupc/peteroupc.github.io/random.md

 The Bays&ndash;Durham shuffle is NOT RECOMMENDED for information security purposes.

 <a id=License></a>
 ## License

-This page is licensed under [**Creative Commons Zero**](https://creativecommons.org/publicdomain/zero/1.0/). to the shuffle described below.)
-For PRNGs that output 32- or 64-bit integers 0 or greater, a `tablesize` of 256, 512, or 1024 is suggested.

-- To initialize, fill a list with as many numbers from the PRNG as `tablesize`, then set `k` to another number from the PRNG.
-- For each "random" number, take the entry at position (`k` % `tablesize`) in the list, where '%' is the remainder operator and positions start at 0, then set `k` to that entry, then replace the entry at that position with a new number from the PRNG, then output `k`.

-The Bays&ndash;Durham shuffle is NOT RECOMMENDED for information security purposes.

-<a id=License_2></a>
-## License

 This page is licensed under [**Creative Commons Zero**](https://creativecommons.org/publicdomain/zero/1.0/).